wangbing587/wangbing587.github.io/README.md

-# Chao Zhang's Lab Website
+# Bing Wang's Lab Website

-This is the website of our academic research group at Hunan University.
+This is the website of our academic research group at Fujian Medical University.